-If you are taking an internal flight or visiting Nashville from abroad, you’ll land at Nashville International Airport which is about 15 minutes drive from the city centre.
-If you don’t want to hire a car or take a cab, the bus journey takes about 40 minutes to get you into the centre.
-If you’re not american do not forget to submit your ESTA request and to be aware of the common ESTA denial reasons.
+If you are taking a domestic or international flight to Nashville, you’ll land at Nashville International Airport which is about 15 minutes drive from the city center.
+If you don’t want to rent a car or take a cab, the bus journey from the airport takes about 40 minutes on the WeGo bus services that operates every hour 7 days a week for $2 per journey.

 Find the Best Hotels in Nashville

 If you can, you should stay at The Gaylord Opryland Resort.
-It is quite a way outside the centre, but it is definitely worth visiting for part of your trip as it is so gargantuan.
-There are the gorgeous Cascades Atrium Waterfalls to explore, or Delta Island if you fancy a bit of shopping.
+It is about a mile outside of downtown, but it is definitely worth visiting for part of your trip as it is massive.
+It has 15 restaurants, 4 bars and multiple retails stores and is surrounded by 9 acres of indoor gardens, winding rivers and waterfalls.

 As you can see, there are many great things to do in Nashville and while many of them focus on the country music scene that makes this city so lively and entertaining, there are lots of other Nashville attractions to fill your itinerary.